 Various terms are used to describe the inherent properties of film.
 The curious amateur photographer will read about exposure latitude, dynamic range, tonal range and even scenic range.
 To simplify this diversity you only need to understand that slide film and negative film respond differently to the tonal values in the scene you intend to record.
 Or, to put it another way, the range of illumination in the scene, all the way from the darkest shadows to the brightest highlights, will be recorded slightly differently depending on the choice of film, negative or postive.

-Colour negative film’s propensity to hold very good tonal values accounts for its much wider exposure latitude.
+Colour negative film’s propensity to hold very good tonal values accounts for its wider exposure latitude.
 Colour negative film has lower contrast properties than slide film and will cope quite well with highlight and shadow detail throughout the frame, perhaps up to five stops of light at the extremes: three overexposed and two underexposed.
 In real world amateur photography this means that properly exposed fine-grained colour negative film will capture very good shadow detail while also retaining subtle tonal gradations in the brighter areas of the scene — clouds, for example, or sunlit Caucasian skin tones.

 However, when compared to slide film, colour negative film’s wide exposure latitude usually means the recorded image has less contrast and saturation — it appears to have less bite.
 More than that, the orange mask built into negative film can present unique problems, with consumer scanners offsetting its effects with varying degrees of success.
 As a result, getting the best colour balance may occasionally take a little effort when scanning.
-However, scanning techniques and image-editing software could inject punch and zest into digital images from colour negatives and this in turn means more vibrant prints.
+However, scanning techniques and image-editing software could inject zest into digital images from colour negatives and this in turn means more vibrant prints.
 In other words, you can give them more bite if you wish.

-Positive (slide) film typically has more lively contrast and vivid colour than negative film.
+Positive (slide) film typically has more lively contrast and colour than negative film.
 It also exhibits smoother tonal blends and remarkably fine grain.
 It’s unfortunate then that it struggles to hold detail in the highlights, and very dark shadows can be rendered almost black.
 Before exposing slide film it’s best to make sure preference is given to brighter areas of the scene.
 It’s possible to compensate for the wide contrast range in a landscape scene by using graduated filters.
-The slide photographer can also use typical image-editing techniques that impressively expand the exposure latitude of any scene by combining two or more scanned images.
+The slide photographer can also use typical image-editing techniques that expand the exposure latitude of any scene by combining two or more scanned frames.

 Regardless of how you produce your digital images, it’s worth remembering that tonal information will always be lost in a machine print.
 Other modern print processing techniques are delivering impressive results that better reflect the work done in software that has selectively expanded the range of tones.
-Using layers and masking enhancements in ON1 software is a good example of this.
+Using layers and masking enhancements in software is a good example of this.
 This underscores how important it is to familiarise yourself with the finer details of digital image processing and so make proper use of the digital darkroom.